Support a Student

 See How to Approach and Be Responsive below for more detailed advice.

-I'm a faculty or staff.
+I'm an employee.
 What can I do?

 Because of your close and frequent contact with students, you are often the first to observe the signs of distress in students.
 As a trusted authority figure, you can be influential in encouraging a student to take steps towards better self-care and resolution of crises.
 Simply showing concern and being responsive can make a difference.

 You also have multiple roles with students: instructor, mentor, limit-setter, friend, etc. It is important to know the limits of your roles and responsibilities so that you bring other resources to bear, especially at times of crisis.
+You do not have to manage it all on your own.
+Take care of yourself and set boundaries while you support others.
+You can always consult CAPS, the Office of the Dean of Student or by calling 911 in an emergency.

 See How to Approach and Be Responsive below for more detailed advice and the Mental Health Ambassadors Faculty Memos.